giantninja908/KrunkerMapDocs/mapDocs.md

 - `ocRefRes` (type: number): this determines the reflection resolution of the water.
 The value of this element corresponds to a value in a list of resolutions (the list's indices start at 1).
 The list is as following: 32, 64, 128, 256, 1024, 2048.
 The default value is 3, or 128 resolution.
 - `ocW` (type: number): this determines the width of the ocean (the default value is 1000)
 - `ocL` (type: number): this determines the length of the ocean (the default value is 1000)
+- `terrainSeed` (type: string): terrain seed of the map (seeds are codes that the game uses to generate terrain).
+This property also determines whether there is terrain or not ("" means no terrain, "something" means there is terrain).
+Also, if this property is unfulfilled then none of the following properties will appear in the map code.
+- `terrainTSeed` (type: string): tree seed of the map (this seed is used to generate trees on the terrain).
+This property also determines whether there are trees on the terrain or not ("" means no trees, "something" means there are trees)
+- `terrainWidth` (type: number): this determines the width of the terrain (default value is 3000)(range: 0-8000)
+- `terrainHeight` (type: number): this determines the length of the terrain (default value is 3000)(range: 0-8000)
+- `terrainMntMlt` (type: number): this determines the height of the terrain (default value is 1)(range: 0-5)
+- `terrainMntCol` (type: string): this determines the color of the mountains (default value is "#707070")
+- `terrainSnwCol` (type: string): this determines the color of the snow (default value is "#e8fdff")
+- `terrainGrsCol` (type: string): this determines the color of the grass (default value is "#5e692f")
+- `terrainDrtCol` (type: string): this determines the color of the dirt (default value is "#7f6238")
+- `terrainSndCol` (type: string): this determines the color of the sand (default value is "#967f51")
+- `terrainEase` (type: number): this determines the terrain's easing.
+The value of this element corresponds to a value in a list of easing types (the list's indices start at 0).
+The list is as following: linear, easeInQuad, easeOutQuad, easeInOutQuad, easeInCubic, easeOutCubic, easeInOutCubic, easeInQuart, easeOutQuart, easeInOutQuart, easeInQuint, easeOutQuint, easeInOutQuint. (the default value is 12, or easeInOutQuint)
+- `sizeMlt` (type: number): unknown (default value is 2)
+- `zone` (type: bool): this determines if the zone is enabled or not (true being enabled)
+- `zoneSize` (type: number): this determines the size of the zone (the default value is 500)
+- `zoneHeight` (type: number): this determines the height of the zone (the default value is 1000).
+Note that this property doesn't show up in the map code if its value is 1000 (the default value)
+- `zoneSpeed` (type: number): this determines the speed of the zone (how fast it shrinks)(the default value is 1)
+- `zoneRnd` (type: bool): this determines if the zone will have a random endpoint (the default value is false)
+- `zoneCol0` (type: string): this determines the color of the top of the zone (the default color is "#c542d9")
+- `zoneCol1` (type: string): this determines the color of the middle of the zone (the default color is "#c542d9")
+- `zoneCol2` (type: string): this determines the color of the bottom of the zone (the default color is "#c542d9")
 - `fog`: color of the fog that shows up for objects far away
 - `fogD`: distance away from the player in which the fog appears
 - `light`: there is a directional light that can be colored